CryptikEd/Cryptoforbeginners/README.md

 ### Bugs

 During the testing of responsiveness on different dimensions, there is an issue that effects the main image, the image description and underlines so they do not adhere to the 100% width across all devices.
+The issue was resolved using media query for stacking elements when under 768 pixels.

 ---